piepiepies/cms_machinelearning/README.md

 There are four visualizations as well.

 The linear regression model was awful with the predictor variables selected:
-RMSE is extremely high in proportion to the paid amounts R^2 value is only around 4%
+RMSE is extremely high in proportion to the paid amounts.
+R^2 value is only around 4%.